Grimsby District Light Railway: Overview

 All three lines became part of the LNER in 1923 then part of the Eastern Region of British Railways on nationalisation in 1948.

 The Barton and Immingham route closed in 1963.

 In 2016 the Humber Commercial Railway route remained the port's major artery, carrying imports towards Barnetby and beyond.

 By 2016 the GDLR survived, having been renamed the Grimsby Light Single.
-It was but a shadow of its former self.

 The line's purposes

 The GDLR's immediate purpose was to convey men and materials to the dock workings, with the primary permanent aim of enabling workers to travel between Grimsby and the dock to work.
 The secondary permanent aim was to enable materials and especially locomotives to transfer between the new engine shed at Immingham and the intensively railway-served port of Grimsby and the railway-promoted seaside resort of Cleethorpes.

 The GDLR became a railway with two lines - a conventional light railway used by ordinary trains and an electric tramway which ran parallel to the conventional line for a significant part of its route.
-This tramway was publicised by the Great Central as the Grimsby District Electric Railway and later by the LNER as the Grimsby and Immingham Electric Railway, by which name it became widely recognised, but legally, all three were one, as set out in a Light Railway Order of 15 January 1906.
+This tramway was publicised by the Great Central as the Grimsby District Electric Railway and later by the LNER as the Grimsby and Immingham Electric Railway, by which name it became widely recognised, but legally, all three were one, as set out in a light railway order of 15 January 1906.
 The two lines were not physically connected.